SamVerschueren/gulp-cordova-icon/README.md

 });
 ```

-This plugin will set up everything so that if a platform is build, in this case Android, all the icons will be generated
+When the project is build for a platform, the icon provided will be used as application icon.
+It will generate all the different sizes
-for that specific platform and will be copied to the correct location.
+of the icon and places them in the correct location.

-The plugin installs a `before_build` hook that will do all the magic.

 ## API